Jan 6, 2021

 Step 3 – Seasonalize the data with the trend forecast

-Take the liner forecast and multiply by the seasonal trends for each period and you get the forecast as shown below:
+Take the linear forecast and multiply by the seasonal trends for each period and you get the forecast as shown below:

 - Review and enter market info